metal3-io/metal3-docs/design/reboot-interface.md

 manipulated or cancelled, and a record to be left behind of past scheduled reboots.
 The proposed design could easily be extended to accomodate this requirement should it arise in future.

-There is no requirement to hold the power off for any particular length of time.
-For fencing purposes we only need to be sure when the node is powered off.

 This API is not responsible for managing unprovisioned hosts, e.g. to recover from state inconsistencies in Ironic prior to provisioning.
 Any such